 MEASURE DESCRIPTION AVAIL.
 STATUS Personal Income Tax Payment Deferral Return filing due date was deferred until June 1, 2020.
 Individuals allowed to defer their income tax payments, as well as instalments, without penalty and interest until September 30, 2020.
-The CRA is also waiving interest on existing tax debts related to individual and trust income tax returns from April 1, 2020, to September 30, 2020.
+The CRA also waived interest on existing tax debts related to individual and trust income tax returns from April 1, 2020, to September 30, 2020.
 Completed Personal income tax payment deferral ended on September 30, 2020.
 Business Income Tax Payment Deferral Allowed businesses to defer, without penalty and interest, income tax payments, as well as instalments, until September 30, 2020.
 The CRA also waived interest on existing tax debts related to corporate income tax returns from April 1, 2020, to September 30, 2020.
 Completed Business income tax payment deferral ended on September 30, 2020.
 Sales Tax Remittances and Customs Duty Payments Allowed businesses to defer to June 30, 2020, remittances/payments, normally due at the end of March, and in April and May, of any GST/HST they had collected on their sales or GST and customs duty payments that had been assessed on imported goods.
-The CRA is also waiving interest on existing tax debts related to GST/HST returns from April 1, 2020, to June 30, 2020.
+The CRA also waived interest on existing tax debts related to GST/HST returns from April 1, 2020, to June 30, 2020.
 Completed GST/HST and customs duty payment deferral ended on June 30, 2020.
-Supporting Jobs and Safe Operations of Junior Mining Companies On July 10, 2020, the Minister of Finance proposed to extend by 12 months the period to incur eligible flow-through share expenses.
-The Minister also proposed to apply Part XII.6 tax (which applies to certain flow-through expenses) as if expenditures were incurred up to one year earlier than the date they were actually incurred, providing additional relief to flow-through share issuers.
-Currently available Draft legislation published December 2020.
+Supporting Jobs and Safe Operations of Junior Mining Companies Extends by 12 months the period to incur eligible flow-through share expenses for agreements entered into on or after March 1, 2018 and before 2021 when using the general rule and for agreements entered into in 2019 or 2020 when using the lookback rule.
+Also applies Part XII.6 tax (which applies to certain flow-through expenses) as if expenditures were incurred up to one year earlier than the date they were actually incurred for agreements entered into in 2019 or 2020, providing additional relief to flow-through share issuers.
+Currently available Legislation received Royal Assent June 2021.